Great Wakering Rovers F.C.: History

 The club was formed in 1919 by soldiers demobbed after World War I who found employment in the local brickfields.
 They joined the Southend & District League, dominating it during the 1960s and 1970s.
 In 1982 they switched to the newly-formed Southend & District Alliance Football League, but this league folded in 1989.
 At this point the club decided to make the step up to intermediate level and were founder members of the new Division Three of Essex Intermediate League.

 In 1990–91 Great Wakering were Division Three champions, earning promotion to Division Two.
 After winning Division Two the following season, the club successfully applied to join the Essex Senior League.
 They went on to win the league in 1994–95 and finished as runners-up three times in the next two seasons.
-They were as runners-up again in 1998–99, but as champions Saffron Walden Town failed to meet the ground grading requirements for a place in Division Three of the Isthmian League, Great Wakering were promoted in their place.
+They were runners-up again in 1998–99, but as champions Saffron Walden Town failed to meet the ground grading requirements for a place in Division Three of the Isthmian League, Great Wakering were promoted in their place.

 The 1999–2000 season saw Great Wakering finish as runners-up in Division Three, earning promotion to Division Two.
 League restructuring resulted in them being moved to Division One North in 2002, and in 2004 they were transferred to the Eastern Division of the Southern League, where they remained for two seasons before being transferred back to Division One North of the Isthmian League.
 In 2011–12 the club finished bottom of the division, and were relegated back to the Essex Senior League.
 In 2013–14 the club were Essex Senior League champions and were promoted back to the Isthmian League.
 After finishing bottom of the division in 2016–17, the club were relegated to the Essex Senior League.
 However, they went on to win the league at the first attempt, earning promotion back to the renamed North Division of the Isthmian League.
 The season also saw them win the league's Errington Challenge Cup, beating Sawbridgeworth Town 1–0 in the final.

 In 2022–23 Great Wakering finished third-from-bottom of the North Division, resulting in them facing an inter-step play-off with a club from the division below.
 After being beaten 5–0 by Quorn they were relegated to the Essex Senior League.
 In 2023–24 the club reached the final of the FA Vase, where they lost 3–0 to Romford.
 The following season saw them finish fourth in the Essex Senior League, qualifying for the promotion play-offs in which they lost 2–1 to Woodford Town in the semi-finals.
+However, they won the league's Peter Butcher Memorial Trophy, beating Little Oakley 1–0 in the final, and claimed the Errington Challenge Cup by defeating the same opponents on penalties.
+The club retained the Errington Challenge Cup in 2025–26, beating Halstead Town 3–1 in the final.
+They also finished third in the league, before beating beaten on penalties by Buckhurst Hill in the play-off semi-finals.